-(21) Renewable Residential Energy Systems Tax Credit (UC §59-10-1014)
+(21) Renewable Residential Energy Systems Credit (UC §59-10-1014)

 This credit is for reasonable costs, including installation, of a residential energy system that supplies energy to a residential unit in Utah.
 If the residence is sold to a non-business entity before claiming the tax credit, you may irrevocably transfer the right to the credit to the new owner.
 Additional residential energy systems or parts may be claimed in subsequent years as long as the total amount claimed does not exceed \$2,000 per residential unit.
-The principal portion of the lease payments may qualify for the credit, if the lessor irrevocably elects not to claim the credit.
+The principal portion of the lease payments may qualify for the credit if the lessor irrevocably elects not to claim the credit.

-Form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, must be obtained from the Utah Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
+Form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, must be obtained from the Governor's Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
 Do not send form TC-40E with your return.
 Keep the form and all related documents with your records.

-Utah Office of Energy Development PO Box 144845 Salt Lake City, UT 84114-4845 801-536-4235 energy.utah.gov
+Governor's Office of Energy Development (OED) 60 E South Temple, Suite 300 Salt Lake City, UT 84111 801-538-8662 energy.utah.gov/renewabletaxcredit